November 17, 2019 By Sarah White3 Comments

 Sex hormone binding globulin (SHBG) transports testosterone, dihydrotestosterone (DHT) and estrogen in their biologically inactive forms.
 If your SHBG levels are too high it will bind testosterone in your body, making it inactive and thereby inhibiting sperm production.
 Low SHBG, conversely, allows for higher circulating estrogen levels in men which will also inhibit testosterone production.
 This is an especially important blood test for men with ‘normal’ serum testosterone levels that are experiencing low libido, erectile dysfunction and low energy.
 Low SHBG levels can be treated by increasing protein in the diet while removing sugar and dairy.
 You can also try adding flax seeds to your daily protein smoothie or oatmeal since studies show that the lignans found in flax seeds help to increase SHBG synthesis in the liver.
 If your SHBG levels are too high add more fibre to the diet, or consider a boron supplement: one study showed that taking 10 mg of boron can lower SHBG within only 6 hours of taking it.
 This same study showed a 28% percent increase in free testosterone levels when supplementing with boron.

-If you have more questions, or if you live near Oakville and are interested in a customized male fertility protocol you can book your first visit online here.
+If you have more questions, or if you live near Oakville and are interested in a customized male fertility protocol you can book your in-person visit here or visit my website for more information.

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.